dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 tech.
 These metrics all depend on the features and level of data, integration and global product penetration.
 Therefore, policy should universalize the framework for smart-grid appliance & infrastructure metrics, so that everyone benefits.
-The higher various qualities are optimized for metrics, the greater the degree of value that is added to society as a whole, but this value is maximized when everyone is on the same page.
+The more various qualities are optimized for metrics, the greater the degree of value that is added to society as a whole, but this value is maximized when everyone is on the same page.
 Business is about having a set of assumptions about the